postmarketOS/postmarketos.org/content/blog/2017-09-03-100-days-of-postmarketos.md

 ## New infrastructure

 We now have several different key pieces of infrastructure in place to support the ongoing project development.
-First of all, as you might have noticed, we have a brand new homepage that hosts both our main landing page as well as this blog, and has links to all of our online resources.

-You might have also seen our new logo which - besides looking great - is [rendered programatically](https://github.com/postmarketOS/postmarketos.org/blob/2e4be89ee8ec656620203fa825e088421afcf092/logo/__init__.py)!
+First of all, as you might have noticed, we have a brand new **homepage** that hosts both our main landing page as well as this blog, and has links to all of our online resources.
+You might have also seen our new **logo** which - besides looking great - is [rendered programatically](https://github.com/postmarketOS/postmarketos.org/blob/2e4be89ee8ec656620203fa825e088421afcf092/logo/__init__.py)!

-Our Github-based wiki has served us well up until now, but we have larger plans for it.
-To that end, we've migrated [the wiki](https://wiki.postmarketos.org) over to a proper mediawiki server and have already finished most of the content migration.
+Our GitHub-based **wiki** has served us well up until now, but we have larger plans for it.
+To that end, we've [migrated](https://gist.github.com/ollieparanoid/6ac9122e31258a7ab8498a362b249fa8) to a [proper MediaWiki server](https://wiki.postmarketos.org).
+It has a complete [public backup](https://github.com/postmarketOS/wiki).
+Did you know that `git` has [MediaWiki support](https://github.com/Git-Mediawiki/Git-Mediawiki/wiki) nowadays?

-Travis CI has been integrated into the `pmbootstrap` repository, so we get some basic static analysis coverage on new code.

-Finally, we've split off the off-topic conversations on IRC/Matrix into a new channel: `#postmarketos-offtopic` (use `##` on Freenode IRC).
+**Travis CI** verifies the checksums of downloads in our package recipes now, and we run `shellcheck` over more scripts across the source tree.
+These changes in combination with only making PRs for almost all changes and consequently fixing bugs, [`pmbootstrap`](https://github.com/postmarketOS/pmbootstrap) runs pretty stable now.

+With over 100 people in the [Matrix/IRC](https://wiki.postmarketos.org/wiki/Matrix_and_IRC) channel and *lots* of messages coming in every day, we decided to create **`##postmarketOS-offtopic`** to keep the backlog in `#postmarketOS` a bit shorter.

+*Thanks to: @ata2001, @CmdrWgls, @MartijnBraam, @ollieparanoid, @yuvadm*

+## Raw numbers

 ## Closing words